 Members are more motivated to adhere to the team process because they have dedicated their time and attention to building it out in a way that suits them best.

-Before proceeding to learn how to build a self-organized team, why don't you take a second to test your team's Agile marketing maturity?
+Before proceeding to learn how to build a self-organized team, why don't you take a second to get our Agile Marketing Quick Start Guide?

 Ideally, at their best, Agile marketing teams are self-organized.